wp-plugins/nextgen-facebook/readme.txt

 **NGFB was specifically written to support images from NextGEN Galleries, but works just as well with the built-in WordPress Media Library**. *The NextGEN Gallery plugin is not required to use this plugin* -- all options and features work just as well without it.

+**NextGEN Facebook Open Graph (NGFB) is tuned for performance and makes full use of various caching techniques**:

+* Optional file / disk based caching for javascript and images from social websites.
+* Non-persistent (aka "wp_cache") object cache for rendered content.
+* Persitent (aka "transient") object cache for complete Open Graph meta tags, social buttons widget and shortcode.

-NextGEN Facebook Open Graph (NGFB) is being actively developed and supported.
+NGFB is being actively developed and supported.
 You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
 If you have questions or suggestions, post them on the NGFB [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).

 == Installation ==